osmancakir/osmancakirioblog/content/python/python_2_manipulating_lists.md

 If you want to save it, you can give a new name to your list .
-If you want the changes to be saved in the list you are working on you should use .append() method.
-(We will cover methods and functions of Python later in more detail, so no worries!)
+If you want the changes to be saved in the list you are working on you should use `.append()` method.
+(We will cover methods and functions of Python later in more detail!)

 ```python